-These measures would threaten women's lives and health by restricting abortion access for women who need them.
-These bills won't reduce the need for abortion in our communities.
-Rather, they will eliminate women's access to safe, qualified providers, forcing women to travel out of state or take measures into their own hands.
+House Bill 771 would threaten women's health and lives by restricting safe, legal abortion.

-We encourage lawmakers to focus on measures that will support all people who face discrimination, especially people of color and people with disabilities and their families.
-Our
+This bill won't reduce the need for abortion in our communities.
+Rather, it will eliminate access to safe, qualified providers, forcing pregnant people to travel out of state or take measures into their own hands.

-Legislature should use the money it would have to spend defending this unconstitutional law in court to improve maternal and child health outcomes and to better fund programs like First Steps that support children with disabilities and their families.
+Instead of restricting access to safe, legal abortion, lawmakers should focus on measures that will support all people who face discrimination, especially people of color and people with disabilities and their families.
+Our Legislature should use the money it would have to spend defending this unconstitutional law in court to improve maternal and child health outcomes and to better fund programs like First Steps that support children with disabilities and their families.
 Expanding Medicaid would ensure increased access to health care for all low-income Missourians, including people of color and people with disabilities.